gcc-mirror/gcc/gcc/config/arm/cortex-a8.md

                "arm_no_early_alu_shift_value_dep")

 ;; Multiplication instructions.
-These are categorized according to their ;; reservation behaviour and the need below to distinguish certain ;; varieties for bypasses.
+These are categorized according to their ;; reservation behavior and the need below to distinguish certain ;; varieties for bypasses.
 Results are available at the E5 stage ;; (but some of these are multi-cycle instructions which explains the ;; latencies below).